cedrick13bienvenue/kcna-prep/README.md

 ---

-**WHow does the concept of "configuration drift" relate to GitOps?**
+**How does the concept of "configuration drift" relate to GitOps?**

 - A. GitOps intentionally introduces configuration drift for flexibility.
 - B. Configuration drift is the desired outcome of a GitOps workflow.